Sacraments

 FIRST RECONCILIATION

-Please read the information before the form carefully as it contains the requirements and commitments for parents and children and the dates of the Parent Information Evening, Commitment masses, Family sessions, Practice afternoon and Reconciliation.
+Please read the information carefully prior to completing the form as this contains requirements and commitments for parents and children.

 and close on